 - More modern: Reflects 7 years and 2 months of technical progress since the E-1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the E-5 is the clear winner of the contest (10 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-5 is the clear winner of the contest (13 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon G9 X Mark II vs Olympus E-1